Ixodes angustus

 Ixodes angustus is a species of parasitic tick, whose range encompasses the majority of Canada and the United States, along with parts of northern Mexico.
 I. angustus is a member of the Ixodidae (hard-bodied) family of ticks.
 It is most abundant in cool, moist biomes such as riparian, boreal or montane zones.
 I. angustus is a host generalist and has been discovered feeding on more than 90 different host species, including humans and domestic dogs.
-I. angustus has been identified as a potential vector for Lyme disease but is not considered a principle vector due to the relative rarity with which it feeds on humans.
+I. angustus has been identified as a potential vector for Lyme disease but is not considered a principal vector due to the relative rarity with which it feeds on humans.

 Description

 Adult females are approximately 2 mm unfed and can grow up to 7 mm when engorged with a blood meal.
 They possess a diamond shaped non-ornate dorsal plate (otherwise known as a shield) with rounded edges.
 Palps are long, with a half-diamond shape (straight outer edge and a rounded inner edge).
 Adult males grow to around 2 mm, and cannot become engorged with blood as their inflexible back plate extends to cover the entire dorsal side of the tick.
 Palps are much smaller, thicker, and more ovular than females.